liuchang23/ReviewNinja-Welcome/Longest Increasing Path in a Matrix.md

 > memorize search: O(n) time, O(n) space, n is nodes number.

 In DFS solution, program has a lot of duplicated useless function call.
 For example2, dfs(0,0) and dfs(1,1) are call dfs(0, 1).
-So, We could cache the result of dfs(0,1), and just return the result directly.
-Thus, we only need one function call for one node.
+Then, We could cache the result of dfs(0,1), and just return the result directly.
+Accrodingly we only need one function call for each node.

 simple solution for references: